ifu-lobuntu/jbpm-cmmn/progress.md

 -- role (do role-assignment in process too) and
 - makeDiscretionaryItemAvailable

-DiscretionaryItem
+## DiscretionaryItem

 - entryCriteria
 - itemControl.automaticActivationRule
 - ApplicabilityRule
 - itemControl.requiredRule

-Generate OCM and JPA test Java classes from UML along with CaseFileItemDefinition includes
+## Generate OCM and JPA test Java classes from UML along with CaseFileItemDefinition includes

-Implement OCLProcessDialect that extends JavaProcessDialect
+## Implement OCLProcessDialect that extends JavaProcessDialect

-Output ParameterMapping, bindingRefinement and scoped subscriptions
+## Output ParameterMapping, bindingRefinement and scoped subscriptions

-Recursive subscriptions, parameterizable

-Drive planning from ProcessEngine rather than TaskService
+## Drive planning from ProcessEngine rather than TaskService
  - interpret UpdateTaskStatusHandler as one-way sync
  - ensure UpdateTAskSTatusHandler does not call back to the ProcessEngine ( remove the CMMNTaskLifeCycleHandler from listerenrList)
  - store TaskInputs that have not been consumed yet in the NodeInstance's VariableContext

-OnCaseFileItem events - if it is an entryCriterion for a Task and there is a matching CaseParameter (same CaseFileItem) that does NOT have a bindingRefinement and is NOT a SingleInstance root CaseFileItem
+## OnCaseFileItem events - if it is an entryCriterion for a Task and there is a matching CaseParameter (same CaseFileItem) that does NOT have a bindingRefinement and is NOT a SingleInstance root CaseFileItem
  - if repititionRule=false, or it is the only CaseFileItem entry criterion that matches a CaseParameter, then set it on the variables of the task